Ordinary differential equation: Reduction to quadratures

 The primitive attempt in dealing with differential equations had in view a reduction to quadratures, that is, expressing the solutions in terms of known function and their integrals.
 This is possible for linear equations with constant coefficients, it appeared in the 19th century that this is generally impossible in other cases.
 Hence, analysts began the study (for their own) of functions that are solutions of differential equations, thus opening a new and fertile field.
 Cauchy was the first to appreciate the importance of this view.
 Thereafter, the real question was no longer whether a solution is possible by quadratures, but whether a given differential equation suffices for the definition of a function, and, if so, what are the characteristic properties of such functions.

 Fuchsian theory

 Two memoirs by Fuchs inspired a novel approach, subsequently elaborated by Thomé and Frobenius.
-Collet was a prominent contributor beginning in 1869.
+(WHO?)Collet was a prominent contributor beginning in 1869.
 His method for integrating a non-linear system was communicated to Bertrand in 1868.
 Clebsch (1873) attacked the theory along lines parallel to those in his theory of Abelian integrals.
 As the latter can be classified according to the properties of the fundamental curve that remains unchanged under a rational transformation, Clebsch proposed to classify the transcendent functions defined by differential equations according to the invariant properties of the corresponding surfaces $f=0$ under rational one-to-one transformations.